marcopxt/Evangelista-et-al-BRAGANTIA-2022/README.md

 This repository was created to story the supplementary material of the article published in the journal BRAGANTIA.

-**Title**: Genetic evaluation and selection in <i>Jatropha curcas<i> through Frequentist and Bayesian inferences
+**Title:** Genetic evaluation and selection in *Jatropha curcas* through Frequentist and Bayesian inferences

-**Author**: Evangelista, J.S.P.C., Peixoto, M.A., Coelho, I., Alves, R., Resende, M.D.V., Silva, F.F., Laviola, B. and Bhering, L.L.
+**Author:** Evangelista, J.S.P.C., Peixoto, M.A., Coelho, I., Alves, R., Resende, M.D.V., Silva, F.F., Laviola, B. and Bhering, L.L.

 **Doi**: https://doi.org/10.1590/1678-4499.20210262